wing5wong/artisan-whs-static/source/_news/2021-01-29_wanganui-u15-cricket-healthy-rep-side-finishes-third-in-cd-development-tournament.md

 Energy in the field was key to the performance with 4 runouts in the innings, many of which were direct hits.
 Keeper Connor Rees got the ball rolling with a smart run out from behind the stumps, quickly removing his glove to throw down the stumps from 20 metres.
 The other three runouts came through **Levi Hoekstra**, Tim O'Leary and **Meredith**.

-The pick of the bowlers were **Hoekstra**, 2 for 8 off 3, Mickey Peacock, 2 for 13 off 3.2, and **Meredith**, 2 for 12 off 4.
-Wanganui made hard work of the meagre total, losing **Campbell Mckerras** and Oscar Mabin early to lbw decisions.
+**The pick of the bowlers were Hoekstra, 2 for 8 off 3**, Mickey Peacock, 2 for 13 off 3.2, and **Meredith, 2 for 12 off 4.** Wanganui made hard work of the meagre total, losing **Campbell Mckerras** and Oscar Mabin early to lbw decisions.

 Rees came to the crease and steadied the innings, but he and Hoekstra both fell in quick succession for 9 runs a piece.
 Two more quick wickets fell before Meredith and Luke Bullock saw the innings home with 14 and 4 not out.